TikTok for charities

 - If you put on gigs or live events to fundraise, posting snippets of these performances with artists may gain traction due to music content being so popular on the platform.

-- Nature based charities – gardening TikToks, such as those made by Garden Marcus have boomed in a year where people are reevaluating what’s important to them – finding pleasure in the more simple aspects of life that they may have ignored in the hustle and bustle of a normal year.
+- Nature based charities – gardening TikToks, such as those made by Garden Marcus boomed in 2020, a year where people reevaluated what’s important to them – finding pleasure in the more simple aspects of life that they may have ignored in the hustle and bustle of a normal year.

 - Mental health.
 One of the most popular regions of the app is that dedicated to mental health content.
 It’s no surprise this content does so well on TikTok, a platform synonymous with Gen Z, with the generation being famous for their upfront, darkly humorous, and candid method of talking about mental wellbeing.